 Also, contracts should clearly define the rights and responsibilities of each party, including:

-It is critical that contracts establish third-party vendors’ responsibilities to meet or exceed specific security standards or guidelines.
-SLAs can specify monitoring and audit processes, including performance measures for businesses to use to assess a third-party vendor’s performance with respect to meeting security and other performance expectations.
+Contracts must establish third-party vendors’ responsibilities to meet or exceed specific security standards or guidelines.
+SLAs can specify monitoring and audit processes, including performance measures for businesses to use to assess a third-party vendor’s performance concerning meeting security and other performance expectations.

 Compliance, audit, risk management, information security, and business continuity functions should also be involved in reviewing contracts.
 Unfortunately, examiners have seen contracts that have not been executed properly.
 This typically happens when an institution is under time constraints to change third-party vendors and needs to follow an aggressive conversion time frame to end the relationship with its previous vendor.

-Vendor Management implementation manages business contractual compliance, which includes a standardization of all billing processes.
-This process includes bill rate standardization and management.
+Vendor Management implementation manages business contractual compliance, which includes standardization of all billing processes.
+This process includes bill rate standardization, terms, conditions, clauses, and overall management.
 Once you have a supplier active in a vendor management system, you can track and measure performance against the contract to ensure that the company is meeting your needs and complying with your requirements.

-Eliminating purchases made within an organization that are not in compliance with negotiated contract terms reduces wastes and can reduce costs.
-Structured vendor management implementation results in vendor fraud reduction and has an immediate impact on vendor processes and visibility into unnecessary spend.
-Quantifiable measurements for compliance help to identify these underperforming segments.
+Eliminating purchases made within an organization that is not in compliance with negotiated contract terms reduces wastes and can reduce costs.
+Structured vendor management implementation results in vendor fraud reduction and has an immediate impact on vendor processes and visibility into unnecessary spending.
+Quantifiable measurements for compliance help to identify these under-performing segments, and assist in the consolidation of vendors where possible.

-There’s is a level of assurance that comes when you’re able to connect and compare the data delivered from your compliance efforts with relevant information gathered by other groups like Internal Controls or Internal Audit.
+There’s is a level of assurance that comes when you’re able to connect and compare the data delivered from your compliance efforts with relevant information gathered by other groups like Internal Controls or Internal Audit teams.
 Having information available when, where, and how you want it can be invaluable.

 Key performance indicators should go beyond assigning a pass/fail grade on a compliance report or evidence that a new technology promising better data security has been successfully implemented.
-When an organization has effective technology and devotes the time to designing the right KPIs, like tracking the number of systems with access to cardholder data, this is a start to identifying areas where security can be improved, as well as making it easier to demonstrate compliance.
+When an organization has effective technology and devotes the time to designing the right KPIs, this is a start to identifying areas where security can be improved, as well as making it easier to demonstrate compliance.

-When you’re looking for evidence to support compliance for example, you can use automated compliance solutions to look up the latest testing and reporting around firewall configurations, cardholder data storage security, and physical access data controls.
+When you’re looking for evidence to support compliance, for example, you can use automated compliance solutions to look up the latest standards and expectations surrounding certifications, inspections, and licensing.

 There are a lot of procedures, habits, and tools you can develop on your own to track your compliance procedures and results, but wouldn’t you rather put that time into managing your team, and improving your procedures?